RumoZhang/STA663-SSVD/README.md

 The inputs are:
 - `X`, the data matrix **X**
-- `layer`, number of layer to perform the a single SSVD algorithm
+- `layer`, number of layers to perform the SSVD algorithm